Nada-Salheen/Fan-Control-System/README.md

 # Fan-Control-System
-Design a temperature-controlled fan using ATmega32 microcontroller
+Design a temperature-controlled fan using LM35 temperature sensor and ATmega32 microcontroller